luisballar/luisballar/README.md

 - I like challenges and new technologies 🧑‍💻

-- I often enjoy reading about tech news 📃
+- Reading about tech news now... 📃

 &emsp;